Do I need a wedding videographer?

 The photographer, probably sensing that he had pissed off the videographer then retreated back to the same position of the videographer.
-So now they both had less than ideal positions (not straight on to the couple) and any audio being captured by the videographer would be peppered with the clack of the camera shutter!
+So now they both had less than ideal positions (not straight on to the couple) simply because they didn’t communicate before the wedding, or someone forgot what the plan was.

 This was an unfortunate situation, and no doubt the videographer had words after the ceremony (thankfully he didn't start a confrontation during the ceremony!)

 The other consideration with professional wedding videography is the sheer cost involved.
 Good video equipment is more expensive than the equivalent photographic equipment, is heavier and therefore harder to setup and stabilise, and the post production editing can take longer than photography.